October 29, 2013

 Belgium is not only the biggest importer of horsemeat from outside the EU, but Belgian companies also have an important stake in horse slaughter operations in both North and Latin America (as well as in Australia and New Zealand) either co-owning abattoirs or engaging in joint ventures with local partners.

-The majority of horsemeat shipped to Belgium is exported to other EU Member States, notably Italy, the Netherlands and France.
+The majority of horsemeat shipped to Belgium is exported to other EU Member States, notably France, Italy and the Netherlands.